sakinasendhi52/Countdown-and-Quotes-Application/README.md

-# ⏳ Countdown & Quotes Application
+# Project : Countdown & Quotes Application

 A simple and interactive JavaScript application that combines a **New Year Countdown Timer**, **Motivational Quotes Slider**, and a **Welcome Modal Popup**.
 This project demonstrates the use of JavaScript timing functions, DOM manipulation, arrays, and ES6 features to create a dynamic user experience.